cjbinkowski/SQL/Detroit Tigers Data.md

  GROUP BY LAST_NAME)
 ORDER BY K_ratio;
    ```
 Outputting the Average Points Per Game versus a Left handed pitcher or a Right handed pitcher.
-I used a CTE here in order to have two queries for calling on points for each pitching type.
+I used a CTE here in order to have two queries for calling on points, one for each pitching type.
 ```
 WITH Right AS
 (SELECT pp.first_name, avg(points) as RPoint